-CAPACITY GAP (CG)2
+⇔ CAPACITY GAP (CG)2

-98% of households were found to have at least one Food Security LSG and/or a CG:
+96% of households were found to have at least one Food Security LSG and/or a CG:

-- of households were found to have both a food security LSG and a CG in food security. - of households were found to have no food security LSG but a CG in food security.
+of households were found to have no food security LSG but a CG in food security.

-90% of households were found to have at least one Education LSG and/or a CG:
+98% of households were found to have at least one Education LSG and/or a CG:

-- 94% of households were found to have a WASH LSG but no CG in WASH. - of households were found to have both a WASH LSG and a CG in WASH. - 3% of households were found to have no WASH LSG but a CG in WASH.
+- 96% of households were found to have a WASH LSG but no CG in WASH. - of households were found to have both a WASH LSG and a CG in WASH. - of households were found to have no WASH LSG but a CG in WASH.

-8% of households were found to have at least one Protection LSG and/or a CG:
+19% of households were found to have at least one Protection LSG and/or a CG: